jadecobra/python_tdd_exercises/source/setup/setup_my_ide.rst

 ----

-As of this writing I use `Visual Studio Code`_, you can download and install it or any `Integrated Development Environment (IDE)`_ of your choice
+As of this writing I use `Visual Studio Code`_, you can download and install it or any `Integrated Development Environment (IDE)`_ you want.

 ----